 Have you ever wondered how your digestive system works and what is happening to that meal before it reaches the toilet?

 The digestive system is made up of a complex set of organs, starting at the mouth and ending at the anus.
-For proper digestion and absorption of nutrients to occur, your digestive system needs to be fuctioning at its best.
-Lets take a look at the journey your food goes through in the digestive system.
+For proper digestion and absorption of nutrients to occur, your digestive system needs to be functioning at its best.
+Let’s take a look at the journey your food goes through in the digestive system, and what it takes to extract the nutrition from your food.

 The mouth and teeth are an essential beginning to the digestive process.
 Chewing your food not only helps to break food down into pieces which can be swallowed and more easily digested, but the act of chewing also lets your stomach and pancreas know to get ready for action and produce the stomach acid and enzymes required to break your food down.